chapel-lang/chapel/doc/rst/users-guide/locality/compilingAndExecutingMultiLocalePrograms.rst

 * ``gasnet``: specifies that communication should be implemented using the open-source GASNet library developed at Berkeley.

+* ``ofi``: specifies that communication should be implemented using the open-source libfabric library component of OpenFabrics Interfaces (OFI).
+This configuration is preliminary; see :ref:`readme-libfabric` for more information.

 When using the Chapel module on Cray systems, a third option is also
 available: